 Crimes may be reported by utilizing AppArmor "SpiderSafe" mobile application.
 The SpiderSafe app allows for confidential and anonymous crime reporting using the "Report a Tip."
 This application allows two -way, real-time interaction with our 24-hour-a-day emergency communications center, including locationtagged text, calls, photos, and videos.
 The SpiderSafe Application is also available to community members to report suspicious behavior, safety hazards, and other concerns.
 Community members can download the SpiderSafe app from the App Store or Google Play and register with an email.

-Crimes may be reported anonymously by utilizing URPD's on-line "Silent Witness" program.
-This can be accessed online at http://police.richmond.edu/report-crime/silent-witness.html.
-The University of Richmond supports confidential reporting of crime; however, all information provided may not be kept confidential based upon the totality of the circumstances.
+Crimes may also be reported by campus members on a voluntary and confidential basis by utilizing URPD's on-line "Silent Witness" program.
+Victims and witnesses of crimes can access the form online at http:// police.richmond.edu/report/crime/silent-witness.html.
+The University supports voluntary and confidential reporting of crimes, however, confidential reporting in this section, is the ability to make a report without sharing one's own personally identifiable information.

-When URPD speaks with victims, the victims are provided written information about their specific crimes and the rights of victims.
+When URPD speaks with victims, they are provided written information about their specific crimes and the rights.
 This information may include the victim/witness rights card, informational brochures, contact information for resources, and URPD points of contact.